-81 Impact
+1 Impact

-Impact injuries arise when the body is struck by objects that do not physically puncture or penetrate the skin, but which can cause bruising, breaks, fractures, unconsciousness and severe internal injuries that can be fatal.
+Impact injuries arise when the body is struck by objects that do not physically puncture or penetrate the skin but which can cause bruising, breaks, fractures, unconsciousness and severe internal injuries that can be fatal.

-Machinery causing impact injuries may be the same or similar to that causing crushing injuries including vehicles, robotic arms or counterbalances.
+The same or similar machinery can cause crushing injuries as well as impact injuries.
+Such machinery includes vehicles, robotic arms or counterbalances.